 In a strategic partnership, two businesses intertwine their efforts in a certain area, such as marketing, supply chain, integration, technology, finance, or a combination of these.

-Such an agreement might exist between a digital marketing agency and a graphic designer, a web designer and a database management firm, or an Internet service provider and an email provider, just to name a few of the many possibilities.
+Such initiatives might exist between a digital marketing agency and a graphic designer, a web designer and a database management firm, or an Internet Service Provider (ISP) and an email provider, for example.

-Let’s take a look at five common types of strategic partnerships, as well as what goes into a typical strategic partnership agreement.
+We’re going to take a look at five common types of strategic partnerships, as well as what goes into a typical strategic partnership agreement, but first: